MOZGIII/yadisk-uploader/README.md

 First get an OAuth token with Yandex.Disk REST API access.

-You can create your own OAuth app here: https://tech.yandex.ru/oauth/
+You can create your own OAuth app here: https://oauth.yandex.ru/client/new

 Then see here for how to get token: https://tech.yandex.ru/oauth/doc/dg/tasks/get-oauth-token-docpage/

+For more info, visit this page: https://tech.yandex.ru/oauth/

 ### Using the app